2013 Ford Fusion Performance

 Ford took away the Fusion’s V6 engine option for 2013.
 The redesigned Fusion now offers only four-cylinder engines.
 The base 2.5-liter engine makes 175 horsepower and is mated to a six-speed automatic transmission.
 The 1.6-liter EcoBoost produces more torque than the base 2.5-liter engine, but slightly less horsepower at 173.
 If you use premium gas, that number increases to 178 horsepower.
 This engine can be paired with either a six-speed automatic or manual.
-A start/stop fuel saving system is optional with the 1.6-liter engine and automatic.
+A start/stop fuel-saving system is optional with the 1.6-liter engine and automatic.
 The most powerful engine available is a 2.0-liter EcoBoost that makes 231 horsepower (240 with premium gas).
 A six-speed automatic with paddle shifters is mated to this engine, and this powertrain is the only one with available all-wheel drive.
 EPA fuel economy estimates range from 22/31 mpg city/highway for the AWD 2.0-liter EcoBoost model to 25/37 mpg for the 1.6-liter EcoBoost engine and manual transmission.
-The 1.6-liter EcoBoost with the automatic is expected to be the high-volume model, and it gets 23/36 mpg.
+The 1.6-liter EcoBoost with the automatic gets 23/36 mpg.

 Most test drivers evaluated the Fusion’s EcoBoost engines.
 Many think the smaller engine is sufficiently powerful and smooth, though one reviewer says you really have to step on the gas pedal to feel the power.
 Reviewers also think the more-powerful EcoBoost engine gives the Fusion good acceleration.
 One test driver says the available start/stop system is smooth when it turns the engine off and gives immediate power once you take your foot off the brake.